-Written warnings from instructors indicate they are considering dropping students from courses for noncompliance with written policies.
-Students may be dropped from courses, and a grade of "AF" will be automatically assigned.
+Written warnings from instructors indicate they are considering dropping students from courses for non-compliance with written policies.
+Students may be dropped from courses at any time during the semester and a grade of "AF" will automatically be assigned.

 REPEATING A COURSE